In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 How to Play As

 - Look for environmental KOs with your ultimate.
-Before using your ult, plan out if there is a ledge and how you will get there after swallowing the enemies.
+Before using your ult, plan out if there is a ledge and how you will get there alive after swallowing the enemies.

 How to Play Against